tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Servers should be prepared to receive ClientHellos that include this extension but do not include 0x0304 in the list of versions.

+A server which negotiates a version of TLS prior to TLS 1.3 MUST set ServerHello.version and MUST NOT send the "supported_versions" extension.
 A server which negotiates TLS 1.3 MUST respond by sending a "supported_versions" extension containing the selected version value (0x0304).
 It MUST set the ServerHello.legacy_version field to 0x0303 (TLS